Musicians come together in video collaboration for Ukraine | Entertainment

 The melancholic sound of Ukrainian violinist Vera Lytovchenko's music has echoed in subway stations, consoling people, some homeless, huddled in fear of Russian bombings.

-The video, which includes news footage of neighborhoods reduced to rubble and the mournful but enduring faces of the people of Ukraine, is raising money for humanitarian aid for musicians in Ukraine, so far gathering more than $20,000.
+The video, which includes news footage of neighbourhoods reduced to rubble and the mournful but enduring faces of the people of Ukraine, is raising money for humanitarian aid for musicians in Ukraine, so far gathering more than USD 20,000.

 Lytovchenko said she believes it's important for people, especially musicians, to connect.